 You may find as we did, that different people are good at offering different types of support.
 Some will be practical, bringing home-cooked food, offering company on a walk, or even financial support.
 Others might let you talk and talk, and be able to ask you insightful questions to gently challenge those unhelpful thoughts.
-You know the ones; they insinuate themselves into your distraught mind when you're at your lowest: the things you said, the things you didn't say: the "What if?s", the "Why didn't I?s", the "If onlys" (NB I have found that most people struggle with this and only my therapist, or friends who are trained therapists, were really able to help me in this way).
+You know the ones; they insinuate themselves into your distraught mind when you're at your lowest: the things you said, the things you didn't say: the "What if?s", the "Why didn't I?s", the "If onlys" (NB I have found that most people struggle with this and only my therapists, or friends who are trained therapists, were really able to help me in this way).

 Someone you know might have advice on how to deal with the plethora of admin that accompanies any death, or information and support on claiming benefits or taking time off work.
 Your brain at this time may be incapable of retaining the smallest piece of information; you may feel (as I did) overwhelmed much of the time.
 We worked through the administration very slowly.
 Anton had not left a will, but as he didn't own property and wasn't married it was fairly straightforward so we were able to apply for probate ourselves.
 It goes without saying that this was acutely painful, but at least we felt a little more in control of the process.

 Friends offer what they are able to give.
 One friend sent me a message every single morning for a year or more.
 Another was brilliant at spending hours on the phone, helping to ground me during periods of absolute panic and terror, and knowing just what to say.
 Another cooked meals for us and froze them.
 Several friends took me walking and talking and one in particular allowed me to vent my rage, my horror, my limitless grief, ad nauseum.
 One of my brothers flew home from a trip in Bali when Anton died, stayed with us, and then walked with me every Friday for over a year.
 My other brother living in Sydney flew over to be with us for 2 weeks, messaging and calling me often once he'd left.
-Other friends visited, messaged us, fed us, called us, walked with us, cried with us.
+Other friends and family visited, messaged us, fed us, called us, walked with us, cried with us.

 These are the close friends and family whose support we really could not have done without, especially during the first 2 years.
 Then there are those who are less close but really want to help or offer words of comfort.
 One neighbour gave us cake.
 Another came to see us to say how sorry she was to hear the dreadful news, and later invited us to tea.
 Another offered a safe space to talk when she came to cut my hair, and never shied from asking "how are you really doing?".